peter-sarazin/books-db/README.md

 The books database is just a sandbox database to be used in other code examples and demos.

-books.mwb is the MySQL Workbench file fo the database design.
+books.mwb is the MySQL Workbench file of the database design.

 There is a small sample of data provided as insert statements.